 We first consider the generic contribution of a new gauge boson $V$ with the following interaction to the quarks

 where the coupling constants $g_{V,A}^{Vqq'}$ are taken in general as complex quantities.
 By hermicity they should obey $g_{V,A}^{Vqq'}= g_{V,A}^{Vq'q*}$.

-The above interaction gives rise to a new contribution to the CMDM and CEDM via a Feynman diagram similar to that of Fig. \ref{FeynmanDiagrams}(a).
+The above interaction gives rise to a new contribution to the quark CMDM and CEDM via a Feynman diagram similar to that of Fig. \ref{FeynmanDiagrams}(a).
 The corresponding contribution to the quark CMDM can be written as

 where we introduced the auxiliary variable $r_a=m_a/m_q$ and the $\mathcal{V}_{qq'}^V(q^2)$ function is presented in Appendix \ref{AnalyticalResults} in terms of Feynman parameter integrals and Passarino-Veltman scalar functions.
-The notation for the second term of the right-hand side means that the first term with the indicated replacements needs to be added.
-As for the contribution to the quark CEDM, it can arise as long as there are flavor changing complex couplings and it is given by
+The second term of the right-hand side stands for the first term with the indicated replacements.
+As for the contribution to the quark CEDM, it can arise as long as there are flavor changing complex couplings and is given by

 where again the $\mathcal{D}_{qq'}^V(q^2)$ function is presented in Appendix \ref{AnalyticalResults}.